 The board members who served on our Compensation Committee (formerly named the Remuneration and Nomination Committee) during the fiscal year ended December 31, 2011 were Dr. Geoffrey Brooke, Paul Buckman, Nicholas Callinan and Dr. Mark Harvey.
 During the fiscal year ended December 31, 2011, no person who served as a member of our Compensation Committee was, during such period, an officer or employee of our company, or has ever been one of our officers, and no such person had any transaction with us required to be disclosed in "Certain Relationships and Related Transactions-Related Party" below.
-During the fiscal year ended December 31, 2011, (i) none of our executive officers served as a member of the compensation committee of another entity, one of whose executive officers served on our Compensation Committee; (ii) none of our executive officers served as a member of the compensation committee of another entity, one of whose executive officers served as one of our directors.
+During the fiscal year ended December 31, 2011, (i) none of our executive officers served as a member of the compensation committee of another entity, one of whose executive officers served on our Compensation Committee; (ii) none of our executive officers served as a director of another entity, one of whose executive officers served on our Compensation Committee; and (iii) none of our executive officers served as a member of the compensation committee of another entity, one of whose executive officers served as one of our directors.